XPath

 #Putting It Together

-A real-world example — find all books published after 2010 with a price in USD:
+This example selects the titles of books published after 2010 with a price in USD:

 /catalog/book[published > '2010-01-01']